 - The expertise may not be there

-In a nutshell, hiring a freelancer is cheaper and easier in many cases.
+In a nutshell, if you decide to hire a web developer that prefers freelance, it will be cheaper and easier in many cases.
 You, as an employer, have full control over the process and set the terms you find comfortable.
 But at the same time, it’s always a risk.
 The developer may disappear at any time, you must manage the whole process and resolve all the appearing issues by yourself, and, in many cases, the proficiency of a freelancer is up for discussion.
 It’s up to a client, whether he/she is willing to take the risk.

 But let’s focus on another hiring option — working with an agency.